 325 HISTORY OF RHETORICAL THEORY.
 S. Core.
 Major issues in the history of oral rhetoric and communication.
 Classical, medieval, and early modern theories will be compared to twentieth century approaches.
 Theorists studied include Plato, Aristotle, Bacon, McLuhan, Burke, Goffman, and representatives of various contemporary schools.
 Seminar papers and discussions.
-Mr. Nykamp and Mr. Ozinga.
+Not offered 1973-74.

-of Public HISTORY ADDRESS.
-326 Core.
+326 HISTORY OF PUBLIC ADDRESS.
+Core.
 Significant speeches are analyzed as communication arising out of a dynamic historical context.
 The role of speakers in the movements and controversies of their day.
-Included are orators of the Bible such as Moses and Paul; speakers of Greece and Rome, such as Demosthenes and Cicero; preachers such as Chrysostom, Luther, Calvin, Beecher, Fosdick, Marshall, and Graham; political spokesmen such as Webster, Lincoln, Roosevelt, Hitler, and Churchill; and speakers for social reform such as Susan B. Anthony and Martin Luther King, Ir.
-Not offered 1972-73.
+Included are orators of the Bible such as Moses and Paul; speakers of Greece and Rome, such as Demosthenes and Cicero; preachers such as Chrysostom, Luther, Calvin, Beecher,